Skip to content

 Image

-1. Create ProductLine filter and link with Detail table.
+1. Create a ProductLine filter and link it to the Detail table.

-2. Create Year filter and link with Both widgets
+2. Create a Year filter and link it to both widgets.

 Image